ted-tanner/seagreen/Readme.md

   - The segfault is happening in async_yield() right after we loadctx and return program flow back to async_yield() and then try to assign to a stack variable.
 The segfault is a stack problem.
   - Are we assigning the right pointer as the stack for newly created threads?
 * Documentation
+* Ready/waiting state bits and the yield toggle into a single 64-bit word with bitfields
 * The scheduler thread doesn't need to be a typical thread.
 It just needs its own stack and context struct, which can be threadlocal variables.
 Its stack should have the same mprotect() guard as other stacks (see `add_block()`).
 * Can/should we just use setjmp
 * Can we make it so the functions can return data of arbitrary size (rather than the current 8-byte return values)?